felippeDev/CutCatAdventures/README.md

-# Cut Cat Adventures
+# Cute Cat Adventures

-Cut Cat Adventures is a new open source plataform game for Windows/Android under development.
+Cute Cat Adventures is a new open source plataform game for Windows/Android under development.

 ## Credits
 - Fonts